-This board Charter (charter) and the board committees' charters and policies set out governance requirements for the Auckland Transport board.
-These include the roles and responsibilities, structure, members' powers, and processes of the board.
+This Board_board Charter (Charter) and the board committees' charters and policies set out governance requirements for the Auckland Transport bBoard.
+These include the roles and responsibilities, structure, members' powerspowers, and processes of the bBoard.

 Governance Objectives

 The board has statutory responsibility for the affairs and activities of the organisation, which in practice is achieved through delegation to the Chief Executive and others who are charged with the day-to-day leadership and management of the organisation.